artexmg/rockstars-setup/docs/source/_build/html/_sources/index.rst.txt

 This is a quick setup guide to help you to get your remote system up and running.
 It is specifically target for Rockstars G6, so if you are following it for a different server it stills works, but you will need to teawk the IP address.

+.. |Rockstars| image:: ./images/rockstarslogo.png
+   :scale: 10%

+Make sure that you have handy:

+* Remote username
+* Remote password
+* Remote IP server or url

-If you have a question, please contact your instructor.
+If you have any question, please contact your instructor.

 .. toctree::
    :maxdepth: 2